 A fallback value is a contingency option to be taken when the preferred value is not available.
 On Outgrow, you can add Fallback Values to questions to make sure that a pertinent value is passed on when a question is skipped.

 Currently, if a user doesn't answer a question, we pass "Not Answered" (a string) to the integrations and emails.
 This results in integration errors and improper emails.

 To resolve this, Outgrow has introduced a new feature in order to give users the ability to choose whether they'd like to pass "Not Answered" or any other static text, nothing at all, or a variable.

-In the Question Settings panel on the right side, you can toggle on ‘Add Fallback Value’.
+1. In the Question Settings panel on the right side, you can toggle on Add Fallback Value.
 This will let you add a default value that Outgrow should fall back on if the question remains unanswered.

-You can choose between Static, Variable, and Blank.
+2. You can choose between Static, Variable, and Blank.
 If you choose Static, you will see a field to type in the value that you want to send over.
 And if you select Variable, you will get a dropdown list of the questions and results.

+A. For Integrations and Emails: In case a question remains unanswered, the fallback value set by you will be sent in the emails and integrations.
 For example, if someone doesn't answer Q7 and it has the fallback value set as ‘Not Applicable’, then ‘Not Applicable’ will be sent to Integrations/Notification Emails.